LGBTQ Counseling

 In addition, LGBTQ individuals may have mixed experiences dealing with mental health professionals and feel most comfortable with LGBTQ therapists specifically.
 For many years, the Diagnostic and Statistical Manual (DSM) used by mental health professionals designated homosexuality as a disorder.
 Consequently, some LGBTQ patients may have had negative experiences with therapy in the past.

-Individuals who have been through conversion therapy, in which someone tempted to erase their identity, may rightfully be concerned about attempting therapy again.
+Individuals who have been through conversion therapy, in which someone is tempted to erase their identity, may rightfully be concerned about attempting therapy again.
 Conversion therapy, also known as reparative therapy or sexual orientation change therapy, is now refuted by both the American Psychiatric Association and American Psychological Association.

 A compassionate therapist with experience in LGBTQ challenges may be able to help.
 Many individuals feel more comfortable with a therapist who is part of the LGBTQ community or who specializes in LGBTQ issues because they share concerns about stigma and are focused on compassionate care.